jmayta1984/HeroCompose/README.md

 <h1 align="center">HeroCompose</h1></br>
 <p align="center">
 A demo app using compose based on modern Android tech-stacks and MVVM architecture.
-Fetching data from network and integrating persisted data in the database via repository pattern, using compose.
+Fetching data from network and integrating persisted data in the database via repository pattern.
 </p>

 <p align="center">